dirkpuge/glossary/misc.md

 ## Infrastructure

 Infrastructure is the foundation or framework that supports a system or organization.
-For example, the system of **hardware**, **software**, facilities and service components that support the delivery of business systems and IT-enabled processes.
+For example, the system of hardware, software, facilities and service components that support the delivery of business systems and IT-enabled processes.

 ## Data Pipelines

-It refers to a system for **moving data from one system** to another.
+It refers to a system for moving data from one system to another.

 ## Monitoring Service